Norm Macdonald: 1993–1998: Saturday Night Live

-Macdonald joined the cast of NBC's Saturday Night Live (SNL) television program in 1993, where he performed impressions of Larry King, Burt Reynolds, David Letterman, Quentin Tarantino, Charles Kuralt, and Bob Dole, among others.
-The following year, during the show's twentieth season, Macdonald anchored the news satire segment Weekend Update.
+Macdonald joined the cast of NBC's Saturday Night Live (SNL) television program in 1993, where he performed impressions of Larry King, Burt Reynolds, David Letterman, Quentin Tarantino, Clint Eastwood, Charles Kuralt, and Bob Dole, among others.
+The following year, during the show's twentieth season, Macdonald began anchoring the news satire segment Weekend Update.

-His version of Weekend Update often included references to prison rape, crack whores, and the Germans' love of Baywatch star David Hasselhoff.
-He would occasionally deliver a piece of news before taking out his personal compact tape recorder and leaving a "note to self" relevant to what he just discussed.
-He commonly used Frank Stallone as a non-sequitur punchline.
+His version of Weekend Update often included running jokes about prison rape, "crack whores", and the success of American actor-singer David Hasselhoff in Germany.
+Macdonald would occasionally deliver a piece of news before taking out his personal compact tape recorder and leaving a "note to self" relevant to what he just discussed.
+He commonly used actor-singer Frank Stallone as a non-sequitur punchline and absurdly blamed him for such events as toxic waste or high unemployment rates.
+Frank Stallone took no offence, later stating: "He wasn't really attacking me, it was just randomly thrown in there".
+Nonetheless, Macdonald stopped the Frank Stallone jokes after a 1997 request from Sylvester Stallone, Frank's brother, who was guest host for SNL.

-On the Weekend Update aired on 24 February 1996, Macdonald joked about John Lotter's sentencing:
+On the Weekend Update aired on February 24, 1996, Macdonald joked about John Lotter's sentencing for the murders of Brandon Teena and two others:

-And finally, in Falls City, Nebraska, John Lotter has been sentenced to death for attempting to kill three people in what prosecutors called a plot to silence a cross-dressing female who had accused him of rape.
-Now, this might strike some viewers as harsh but I believe everyone involved in this story should die.

-The comments were met with sharp criticism from trans and queer communities and organisations including The Transexual Menace, who threatened to picket SNL in the absence of an apology.
+The comments were met with sharp criticism from activist groups, including The Transexual Menace, who threatened to picket SNL.
 Upon reviewing the show, NBC agreed the line was inappropriate and should not have aired, and said it would ensure that similar incidents would not happen in the future.

 After the announcement that Michael Jackson and Lisa Marie Presley planned to divorce, Macdonald joked about their irreconcilable differences on Weekend Update.
 "According to friends, the two were never a good match.
 She's more of a stay-at-home type, and he's more of a homosexual pedophile."
 He followed this up a few episodes later with a report about the singer's collapse and hospitalization.
-Referring to a report of how Jackson had decorated his hospital room with giant photographs of Shirley Temple, Macdonald added: "But don't get any ideas: Michael Jackson is a homosexual pedophile."
+Referring to a report that Jackson had decorated his hospital room with giant photographs of Shirley Temple, Macdonald added: "But don't get any ideas: Michael Jackson is a homosexual pedophile."